Roster Rules and Regulations

-II.
+III.
 PLAYER ACQUISITION MECHANISMS

 MLS teams may acquire players and add them to their rosters via the following mechanisms:

-(A) ALLOCATION RANKING
+(A) ALLOCATION PROCESS

 Once the club uses its allocation ranking to acquire a player, it drops to the bottom of the list.
 A ranking can be traded, provided that part of the compensation received in return is the other club’s ranking.
 At all times, each club is assigned one ranking.
 The rankings reset at the end of each MLS League season.

 Any updates to the Allocation Ranking List or Allocation Ranking Order will be reflected at http://www.mlssoccer.com/allocation.

 The 2016 MLS SuperDraft consisted of four rounds for a total of 81 player selections.
 The first two rounds took place on Jan.
 14 in Baltimore and the final two rounds took place on Jan.
 19 via conference call.

 The majority of draft prospects are NCAA college seniors who have exhausted their college eligibility.
 Generation adidas players and non-collegiate international players are also eligible for selection in the SuperDraft.
 Clubs may nominate players for the League’s Draft-Eligible List, and only players from that list may be selected.

 The SuperDraft order is set by taking the reverse order of the club standings at the end of each MLS season, taking postseason performance into account, with new expansion clubs at the top of the order